-E: Fees for retrospective applications
+E: Fees for disclosures of actions already taken

-If you have taken an action that was captured by the Act but was not covered by a no objection notification or exemption certificate, you can apply for retrospective approval of that acquisition.
+If you have taken an action under the Act but the action was not covered by a no objection notification or exemption certificate, you can apply for retrospective approval of that acquisition.

-You can make a retrospective application through the ATO website (for residential land applications) or the Foreign Investment website (for all other applications).
-You are required to pay a fee for most retrospective applications.
+You can make a disclosure of actions already taken through the ATO website (for residential land applications) or the Foreign Investment Portal(for all other applications).
+You are required to pay a fee for most disclosures of actions already taken.

-Fees for retrospective applications are worked out as if the action had been taken at the time the Treasurer gives an order or no objection notification, and are due before the end of 30 days after the order or notification is given.
-The fee is usually the same as the fee that would be payable if the action is taken on the date the retrospective application is submitted.
-This means that fees for retrospective applications can be different to what the fee would have been if an application was made before the action was taken.
+Fees for disclosures of actions already taken are worked out as if the action had been taken at the time the Treasurer gives an order or no objection notification, and are due before the end of 30 days after the order or notification is given.
+The fee is usually the same as the fee that would be payable if the action is taken on the date the disclosure is submitted.
+This means that fees for disclosures of actions already taken can be different to what the fee would have been if an application was made before the action was taken.